Enkidu-6/tor-ddos/README.md

 ipset destroy
 ```

-The ipsets may or may not remain intact upon reboot so if you decide to run the scripts again you may get errors.
-You must destroy the ipsets before running the script again.
+The ipsets will not remain intact upon reboot but won't be destroyed if you flush the iptables manually so if you decide to run the scripts again you should use the **update.sh** if you don't plan to reboot or **combined.sh** after a reboot. **update.sh** files clear your conntrack table and starts fresh.
+They also refresh your allow-list to the most current IP addresses for authorities and snowflake.
+It would be a good idea to run them from time to time.

-You can also use **ipset-backup.sh** before each reboot and restore them with **ipset-restore.sh**
+You can also use **ipset-backup.sh** before each reboot and restore them with **ipset-restore.sh** but they won't refresh the authorities.

-You can also run one of the **update** files - depending on your Tor setup -in the **update directory** to refresh everything.
-It saves your block lists so you don't have to start all over again but it clears your conntrack table and starts fresh.
+Run a cron job daily with **refresh-authorities.sh** to always have the most recent IP addresses.

 Thanks for running a relay,

 Cheers.

 **Inspired by @toralf iptables rules, adding a few twists.**